Garside monoids and groups, braids.

 "B(-4,-3,-2,-1)"

-In general elements of a Garside monoid are displayed as a list of their constituting atoms.
+In general elements of a Garside monoid are displayed as a list of the indices of their constituting atoms.

-We now describe the dual braid monoid.
-For that, we first define interval monoids.
-Given a group W and a set S of generators of W as a monoid, we define the S-length l_S(w) as the minimum number of elements of S needed to write w.
-We then define left-divisors of x as the d such that there exists y with x=dy and l_S(d)+l_S(y)=l_S(x).
-We say that w∈ W is balanced if its set of left and right-divisors coincide; in which case we denote this set by [1,w], an "interval" for the poset of S-divisibility.
-We say that w is Garside for the S-length if it is balanced and [1,w] is a lattice (where upper and lower bounds are lcms and gcds), which generates W. Then we have the theorem:
+We will now describe the dual braid monoid.
+First we define interval monoids.
+Given a group W and a set S of generators of W as a monoid, we define the length l_S(w) as the minimum number of elements of S needed to write w.
+We then define left-divisors of x as those d∈W such that there exists y with x=dy and l_S(d)+l_S(y)=l_S(x).
+We say that w∈ W is balanced if its set of left and right divisors coincide; in this case we denote this set by [1,w], an interval for the poset of S-divisibility.
+We say that w is Garside for l_S if it is balanced and [1,w] is a lattice (where upper and lower bounds are lcms and gcds), which generates W. Then we have the theorem:

 The Artin-Tits braid monoid is an interval monoid by taking for S the Coxeter generators, in which case l_S is the Coxeter length, and taking for w the longest element of W. The dual monoid, constructed by Birman, Ko and Lee for type A and by Bessis for all well-generated complex reflection groups, is obtained in a similar way, by taking this time for w a Coxeter element, for l_S the reflection length 'reflength' and for S_S the reflections which divide w for the reflection length (for Coxeter groups all reflections divide w but for well-generated complex reflection groups not all reflections divide); for the dual monoid the simples are of cardinality the generalized Catalan numbers catalan.
 An interval monoid has naturally an inverse morphism from M to W, called 'image' which is the quotient map from the interval monoid to W which sends back simple braids to [1,w].